 9. Carrie loves cowboy boots and still wears a pair she bought over 20 years ago at the museum store, Call of the Wild.

 10. Ryan and Carrie love coffee.
 A lot.
-They would never drink it cold (that's just bean juice!) or decaf (it's hideous).
+But they would never drink it cold (that's just bean juice!) or decaf (that's hideous).

 What others are saying: